mchlol/next-game-list/README.md

 ## Routing

-The original app did use React Router.
-In using Next.js this time it means I could make use of the page router.
-Any file in the `pages` folder becomes a route.
-To create a dynamic route e.g. to the search results page, I created the file `/search/index.js` and when the user searches the route will include a URL query passed through the router object.
+The original app used React Router.
+By using Next.js this time it means I could make use of the page router, where any file in the `pages` directory becomes a route.
+So for the search results, I created the file `pages/search/index.js` and when the user searches the route will include a URL query, passed through the router object.

 Within the form submit handler: